-Some commonly identified learning dispositions that are particularly relevant when thinking about future-focused practices, include:
+Some commonly identified learning dispositions that are particularly important for ensuring students are prepared to thrive in their futures include:

 Flexible students have the capacity to change their minds as they receive additional information.
 They often consider alternative points of view or deal with several sources of information simultaneously.
 Their minds are often open to change based on additional information, new data or even reasoning that contradicts their beliefs.
 Flexible thinkers display confidence in their intuition and tolerate a reasonable degree of confusion and ambiguity.
 They are often willing to shift their thinking to ensure their approach to problem-solving is creative and productive.

 Successful individuals in the 21st century possess a deep sense of motivation and drive to continually undertake new learning experiences.
 Highly motivated students are often characterised by their enthusiasm and engagement in the classroom, their interest and involvement in a wide range of learning areas and their ability to actively cope with challenges and setbacks.
 They will often seek out additional learning experiences in order to learn as much as possible.
 Student motivation can be internally or externally driven but, most commonly, it is a combination of both which underpins students' approach to their learning.

 Metacognition is the process of examining our own thoughts as we engage in them.
 It is commonly referred to as 'thinking about thinking'.
 In the classroom, it is characterised by students' ability to plan a strategy for producing the information that is needed, the awareness of their own learning process and their ability to reflect on and evaluate the productiveness of their own thinking.
 Students need to be able to question themselves about their own learning strategies and evaluate the efficiency of their own performance in order to be successful learners in the 21st century.